sqonk/php-strlib/README.md

 A string library with no dependancies containing a very small set of useful functions in the global name space.
 If you don't want to work with classes or namespaces then this library currently provides a set four simple but useful string functions with the naming convention akin to the standard PHP library.

-The methods provided are for splitting and extracting items by a simplistic delimiter without you having having go through the process of converting it to an array -> extracting the items -> recombining the remainder back into a shorter string.
+The methods provided are for splitting and extracting items by a simplistic delimiter without you having to go through the process of converting it to an array -> extracting the items -> recombining the remainder back into a shorter string.

 ## Install